devantler/nomad-pack-gitops-operator/README.md

 ## Steps to MVP

 - [ ] Create C# Project
-- [ ] Listen and react to multiple webhook events / Run daily
+- [ ] Listen and react to multiple webhook events for dynamic configuration of deployment sources / Run at timed intervals for manual deployment sources.
 - [ ] Run nomad-pack registry for all specified registries
 - [ ] Check which nomad-packs have been updated based on registry version number vs currently deployed service number.
 - [ ] Run nomad-pack run for all updated services.